NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 #### Databricks

-Please make sure you follow the plugin's [Getting Started](../get-started/getting-started-databricks.md) guide for Databricks.
+Please make sure you follow the [Getting Started](../get-started/getting-started-databricks.md) guide for Databricks.
 The following are extra steps required to enable UCX.

 1) Create and enable an additional "init script" that installs UCX: